Yureien/AnimeScraperGUI/README.md

 This is actually a web UI, in other words, a local server.
 So, you can open the server website on any device on the local network by installing this repo on a PC, or even remotely if you configure it that way (Instructions not included for remote setup.
 Just a tip: Use localtunnel).

 **IMPORTANT:** *Please note that this server was made for local use personally.
 The security standards are low.
-If you wish to use it publicly/with friends who want to hack you, please configure this with a robust web server such as [Apache](https://httpd.apache.org).*
+If you wish to use it publicly/with friends who want to hack you, please configure this with a robust web server such as [Apache](https://httpd.apache.org).
+Also go to AnimeScraper/settings.py and set the required variables for production.*

 **The downloaded videos are in `media/videos/` folder, which is automatically created.**